Please note: the Mellon Indigenous Arts program ended in 2021. This web site is now for reference only.

-The Summer Curatorial Research Project is an eight-week intensive program for rising sophomores, juniors, and seniors from groups traditionally underrepresented in humanities and/or social sciences who have an interest in museum studies including art education, conservation, collections management.
+The Summer Curatorial Research Project is an eight-week intensive program for undergarduate students from groups traditionally underrepresented in humanities and/or social sciences who have an interest in museum studies including art education, conservation, collections management.
 The program is hosted by the University of Virginia museums: the Kluge-Ruhe Aboriginal Art Collection and The Fralin Museum of Art.

 Organized in partnership with the University Office of Diversity Programs and Leadership Alliance with support from the Mellon Foundation, the Summer Curatorial Research Project aims to enhance opportunities for underrepresented students who are considering pursuing graduate studies and/or museum careers.

 - Hands-on workshops in art handling and collections management, museum education, conservation, and exhibition development

 - Field trips to area museums, including an overnignt trip to Washington, D.C.

 What is Covered and Additional Benefits

 - Travel to and from Charlottesville, Virginia

 - Travel to the Leadership Alliance National Symposium in Connecticut

 Participants in the program must be in good academic standing with a GPA of 3.0 or better and be US citizens or have permanent resident status at the time of application.
-Applicants must be rising sophomores, juniors, and seniors from groups traditionally underrepresented in research careers in the humanities and social sciences including: students who identify as African Americans, Hispanic Americans, American Indians, Alaska Natives, Native Hawaiians, and other Pacific Islanders, and individuals with disabilities.
+Additionally, applicants must be:

 How to Apply